What Is Computer-Aided Design (CAD) Software? Use Cases, Pros And Cons

 A Brief History Of CAD And How It Has Changed

-Prior to PRONTO’s arrival, technical drawings were produced by hand using large drawing boards, paper, rulers, pens and pencils.
+- Before PRONTO’s arrival, technical drawings were produced by hand using large drawing boards, paper, rulers, pens and pencils.
 If an error was made in the drawing, it meant that it had to be produced again from the start.

-An abbreviation for Program for Numerical Tooling Operations, PRONTO was the world’s first commercial numerical control (NC) programming system, designed to automate manufacturing processes by converting instructions into machine-readable commands.
+- PRONTO was the world’s first commercial numerical control (NC) programming system, designed to automate manufacturing processes by converting instructions into machine-readable commands.
+PRONTO was marked as a significant milestone in Computer-Aided Manufacturing, laying the foundation for CAD.

-By the 1960s, Ivan Sutherland’s Sketchpad computer program had arrived, which enabled users to use a light pen on a screen to draft up designs.
+- By the 1960s, Ivan Sutherland’s Sketchpad computer program had arrived, which enabled users to use a light pen on a screen to draft up designs.

 Who Is CAD Used By?